antonio59/aafairshare/README.md

 A modern, mobile-first application for managing household expenses between two users with comprehensive analytics and settlement tracking.

+> **Note:** This project has been migrated from Vite to Remix.
+The new Remix implementation is located in the `aafairshare-remix` directory.

 ## Features

 - 🔐 **User Authentication**: Secure login system with protected routes